TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

-# CityMotion-Plugin Integration Partner API Documentation
+# CityMotion-Plugin Integration Partner Documentation
 **Version 1.2.+**

 CityMotion-Plugin provides local real-time transportation information in a web app designed to be integrated into other apps.

 The Plugin loads the CityMotion-Web (CMW) web app, which uses the ReactJS framework.
-This app performs standard HTTP calls about every minute to its API to update transportation information and display it on "cards".
+This app performs standard HTTP calls about every minute to update transportation information and display it on "cards".

 CMW is designed to be loaded inside a native WebView browser view within your app or website.
 Individual cards are responsive with a minimum width of 300px and a maximum width of 500px, to preserve legibility of the information presented.
 This should accommodate most mobile and tablet device dimensions.